MicrosoftDocs/well-architected/well-architected/ai/application-platform.md

 - **Use an orchestrator:** Due to the complexity required in managing the compute for these activities, an orchestrator is recommended.
 AML is the recommended solution for these activites.
 There are two options to evaluate:
   -  [Serverless compute](/azure/machine-learning/how-to-use-serverless-compute) is ideal for short, infrequent runs that can tolerate noisy neighbor effects.
 You can choose between standard and spot pricing.
 Spot pricing is only recommended for highly interruptible training. **Do not** use serverless for full-time operations as the costs can balloon quickly.
   -  [Compute Clusters](/azure/machine-learning/how-to-create-attach-compute-cluster?view=azureml-api-2&tabs=python#what-is-a-compute-cluster) gives you significant control over available hardware and is tuned for parallel or distributed training.
--  **Combine technologies when appropriate:** If your existing data platform has ML capabilities, like [Databricks](/azure/databricks/machine-learning/), you can use that for certain steps like data transformation and feature engineering, while performing the modeling, fine-tuning and further steps in AML.
+-  **Combine technologies when appropriate:** If your existing data platform has ML capabilities, like [Databricks](/azure/databricks/machine-learning/), you can use that for certain steps like data transformation and feature engineering, while performing the training, fine-tuning and further steps in AML.
 This helps you minimize the cost and complexity involved in using a data platform for those functions it might not be ideally suited for.

-  -
+> [!NOTE]
+> For foundation models, your choice of model hosting platform may limit your fine-tuning options.
+For example, using Azure OpenAI for model hosting limits your fine-tuning options to the built-in Azure OpenAI fine-tuning functionality.

+## The model hosting platform